aflin/Self_Hosted_Search_Engine/README.md

 ![In Tab Controls](img/in-tab.gif)

-If you do not wish to index every page, you can click the pause button in the control bar.
-When paused, pages can be individually indexed by clicking the upload button in the control bar.
+If you do not wish to index every page, you can click the pause button in the control bar to enter *manual mode*.
+When in *manual mode*, pages are not automatically saved to the server, but can be individually indexed by clicking the upload button in the control bar.

+# License Caveats

+Note that although this project is permissively licensed, as is [rampart](https://rampart.dev/), the sql search engine is under a [different license](https://github.com/aflin/rampart/blob/main/LICENSE-rsal.txt).
+For most DIYers, this should not restrict your use in any way.
+If you want to sell this as a service or product, you must contact us.

 Enjoy!